Bitcoin Vault Covenants

 You use bitcoin regularly — paying rent, buying things, moving between wallets.
 You need partial withdrawals without destroying and recreating the vault each time.
 You're technically savvy enough to run a watchtower but want fund safety above all else.

-Best fit: CCV — native partial withdrawal via revault, cheapest per-transaction cost (418 vB lifecycle), keyless recovery means even if you lose your trigger key your funds are never permanently stuck.
+Best fit: CCV — native partial withdrawal via revault, moderate per-transaction cost (565 vB lifecycle including revault step), keyless recovery means even if you lose your trigger key your funds are never permanently stuck.
 Tradeoff: you need to accept occasional griefing risk from anyone who knows your vault address.

 Businesses